elemoine/cv/cv.en.rst

 Social and personal skills
 -------------------------------------------------------------------------------

+* Passionate software developer
+* Linux user and enthusiat for 10 years
+* Opensource believer
-* Strong didactics, especially when related to computer concepts
+* Autodidact, especially when related to computer concepts
 * Competent in providing guidance and leadership to others

 .. class:: online-notes